GeoVaz09/HexaBit/README.md

 1. Connect your Raspberry Pi Pico to your PC.
 2. Flash it with MicroPython (if not already done).
-3. Clone this repo and upload files using [Thonny](https://thonny.org/) or your favorite IDE.
+3. Clone this repo and upload files using [Thonny](https://thonny.org/).
 4. Modify `main.py` to choose the app you want to run.
 5. Power up and enjoy your blinking bits!